sandstorm/Sandstorm.CookiePunch/README.md

 - in the yaml config by providing/overriding a translation key instead of the actual text ( e.g. for the title of service )
 - by overriding the corresponding path in the fusion prototypes `Sandstorm.CookiePunch:Config.Translations` or `Sandstorm.CookiePunch:Config`

-### Conditional Rendering
+### Conditional Rendering of Services in Consent Modal

-You can evaluate if a switch in the cookie modal should be rendered at runtime like this (only works for services):
+You can evaluate if a switch in the cookie modal should be rendered at runtime like this:

 ```yaml
 Sandstorm: